b3rt1ng/NOVA/README.md

 ### 💫 troubleshooting 💫

 > *Q: The scrit is not resolving any mac adress, what do I do ?*
-> R: This is most likely because you didn't ran the script as a superuser so the script cannot execute the ARP command and get the current ARP table.
+> R: This is most likely because you didn't ran the script as a superuser so the script cannot get the current ARP table.

 > *Q: I can't install the manuf file using the instalation script.*
 > R: Just save the [manuf](https://gitlab.com/wireshark/wireshark/raw/master/manuf) file on the same folder as NOVA and just name it "manuf".
 The script will then be able to use it.